epfl-ada/ada-2023-project-dromadaire/README.md

 ### Feasibility analysis

-After carefully checking our merged dataset and dealing with any missing information, it was found that analyzing it is possible.
-The review showed that Drama is the most common movie genre, which allows us to look into 17,500 movies and a similar number of main actors.
-By using statistical methods, the aim is to discover patterns and preferences in the data about actors.
+After checking the final datasets, we can conclude that our analysis is feasible.
+The features can be found within our datasets and there is enough data.
+We have implemented the option to change the number of main actors that will be analysed, thus growing our dataset if needed.

 ---
 ### Exploratory analysis: mode and top-rated attributes